Number of places: 57

 - a certified copy of the baccalaureate diploma or equivalent and a proof that the original document is registered with another university.

 - The applicants who have previously benefited from the state budget financing for bachelor’s studies may benefit of a budgeted place at ASE only for the remaining period of studies out of the normal three years.
 The students who want to be considered for a budgeted place by redistribution will have to register their original baccalaureate diploma/equivalent at the faculty by the end of the 1st semester of the 1st academic year.

 - The registration fee is paid preferably via the online admission platform.
 Refunds of the registration fee are not possible after the end of the registration period.

 For the confirmation of the tax places, half of the annual tuition fee will be paid via the online admission platform, the payment will be automatically registered in the informatics system.
 For payments made through bank orders, please refer to the instructions in Annex 11.
 A proof of payment shall be uploaded on the platform within the confirmation deadline.

-The schedule of the admission process for bachelor’s degree programs, form of full-time education, the academic year 2021-2022
+The schedule of the second intake of admission process for bachelor’s degree programs, form of full-time education, the academic year 2021-2022

 |4.
 Online language test: